-Ok, are you a little bit curious to know if you are using the same technique that thousands of parents use to tackle bedwetting around the globe?
+Ok, are you a little bit curious to know if you are using the same technique that thousands of parents use when approaching bedwetting with their kids?

 I call it the - "bury your head in the sand and hope it goes away" strategy.